The Conservation Committee is a group of CoNPS volunteers who advocate for the native plants of Colorado by:

 3. And promoting and supporting federal, state and local legislation.

-3) We also write articles for our Conservation Corner column in Aquilegia, CoNPS' quarterly newsletter.
+4. Writing articles for our Conservation Corner column in Aquilegia, CoNPS' quarterly newsletter.

-5) We serve as a clearinghouse of conservation issues for our society chapters.
+5. Serving as a clearinghouse of conservation issues for our society chapters.